kconner/KMCGeigerCounter/README.md

 - KMCGeigerCounter.m
 - KMCGeigerCounter.aiff

-If you're not using CocoaPods, you may need to add these frameworks to your Link Binary With Libraries build phase:
+If you're not using CocoaPods, you may need to add this framework to your Link Binary With Libraries build phase:

-- QuartzCore.framework
 - AudioToolbox.framework
-- SpriteKit.framework

 ## Usage